Continuous performance management is an increasingly popular approach to employee appraisals in the digital age.

 - Diversify the origin of employee evaluation data

 - Automate data capture processes

-These best practices go a long way in helping digital age organizations harness the power of factual data to make informed judgements and decisions regarding performance management.
-It is a shift that evolves the role of management from that of data keeper to interpreter, thereby empowering managers to improve the quality of the evaluations they provide to their direct reports.
+These best practices go a long way in helping digital age organizations harness the power of factual data to make informed judgments and decisions regarding performance management.
+It is a shift that evolves the role of management from that of data keeper to an interpreter, thereby empowering managers to improve the quality of the evaluations they provide to their direct reports.
 A heightened focus on the interpretation of actionable data points also assists management in their quest to stimulate accountability and self-reflection on the part of direct reports – a critical piece of the continuous performance management puzzle.